Planning Objections – HMOs

-In the ever-evolving landscape of urban development and housing, Houses in Multiple Occupation (HMOs) have become a prevalent feature in many communities and are often the subject of a planning objection.
-While they offer practical solutions for affordable housing, their proliferation has not been without contention.
-This article delves into the grounds for objecting to an HMO, the intricacies of lodging an objection to a planning application, and the art of crafting an effective planning objection letter.
+In the face of housing shortages and income-generating strategies by investors, Houses in Multiple Occupation (HMOs) have become a prevalent feature in many towns and cities across the UK and are often the subject of a planning objection.
+While they can – when designed and planned appropriately – offer practical solutions for affordable housing, their proliferation has not been without contention.
+This article delves into the grounds for objecting to an HMO, the intricacies of lodging an objection to a planning application and the art of crafting an effective planning objection letter.

 Over 60% of our objections to date have resulted in refusals, withdrawals or amendments